Boboye-Ak/akinboboye-akinwande-jite-newton-assessment/readme.md

 5. **Access the API:**

    The API should be accessible at `http://localhost:4000`.
-   It is also live remotely at `akinboboye-akinwande-tobmas-production.up.railway.app`.
+   It is also live remotely at `https://akinboboye-akinwande-tobmas-production.up.railway.app`.

 ## API Endpoints